Flowers Bread

 What type of vehicle do I need?

-The current owner services this route using a 2009 Isuzu NPR box truck that is available to purchase as a separate transaction.
+The seller uses a 2015 Isuzu Npr HD with a liftgate (199k miles+) that is available as a separate purchase of $15,000.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 If you are considering purchasing, leasing or financing a vehicle you can review additional information here.

 What is the Gross vs the Net income?

-The gross income for the route is $96,876 per year, minus your above mentioned expenses of $16,848 gives you an estimated $80,028 in net income or cash flow yearly.
+The gross income for the route is $96,446 per year, minus your above-mentioned expenses of $12,012 gives you an estimated $84,434 in net income or cash flow yearly.

 How does the selling price of the route get determined?